-5.2.0.3 setTrack
+8.2.0.3 setTrack

+Value: object or the boolean false

 For example: {

 video: 1,

 audio: -1

+}

 If not false, a specific track combination is selected.
 Use the track type as the key, and the desired track id as its value.
-A value of $^{-1}$ can be used to disable the track type entirely.
+A value of -1 can be used to disable the track type entirely.
 Leave out the track type to select it automatically.